 Note: Not offered regularly.
 Check with department chair for availability.

-Permits a small number of students to pursue a particular topic in a seminar format.
-Topics may range from a subgenre (such as the theatre of the absurd) to a particular author, to a large field not covered in other courses (such as modern approaches to literary criticism).
+This course permits a small number of students to pursue a particular topic in a seminar format.
+Topics may range from a subgenre (such as the theater of the absurd) to a particular author, to a large field not covered in other courses (such as modern approaches to literary criticism).
 Limited to 12 students.
-(Allows repetition for credit)
+(Allows repetition for credit.)

 LIT491 Methods of Research